compsocialscience/summer-institute/festival.md

 [Register here](https://forms.gle/tRF7ttu4RoQKxfAJ7)

-## Friday

 ### Creating your own virtual lab experiment with Empirica

 __Time:__ Friday, June 25, 2021.
 9am-1pm EDT

-__Speakers:__ [Abullah Almaatouq](http://www.amaatouq.com/) (MIT Sloan, Empirica founder & developer), [Joshua Becker](https://www.joshua-becker.com/) (UCL School of Management, tutorial author), and [Sam Dupret](https://www.mgmt.ucl.ac.uk/people/samueldupret) (UCL School of Management, tutorial author)
+__Speakers:__ [Abdullah Almaatouq](http://www.amaatouq.com/) (MIT Sloan, Empirica founder & developer), [Joshua Becker](https://www.joshua-becker.com/) (UCL School of Management, tutorial author), and [Sam Dupret](https://www.mgmt.ucl.ac.uk/people/samueldupret) (UCL School of Management, tutorial author)

 __Description:__ This is a self-guided, do-it-yourself workshop that will enable you to create virtual lab experiments with [Empirica](https://empirica.ly/).
 Empirica is an open-source framework that makes creating virtual lab experiments more fun and less painful.
 During this event, participants will first watch a set of [introductory videos](https://youtube.com/playlist?list=PLPQelvUwyVgiawBDk3Sp74QMfL8RPgORW) (about 10 mins) that provide a conceptual overview.
 Participants will then proceed through a [written tutorial](https://docs.empirica.ly/guides/tutorial-your-first-experiment) that will walk them step-by-step through building a multi-player experiment with chatrooms and automated bots.
 Upon completing the tutorial, participants will have created an experiment that they can further customize and that is ready to deploy to real research participants.
 Faculty members with extensive experience using Empirica for research—and other workshop participants—will be available in the Empirica Slack during the workshop period to help participants through the tutorial and answer more general questions, both about Empirica and related topics like subject recruitment.
 Outside the workshop period, the Empirica Slack remains available for general discussion and questions both with the faculty and other community members.

 __Expected programming background:__ Empirica is a platform built on ReactJS, but participants do not need to know javascript to complete the tutorial.
 The tutorial is designed to be self-sufficient for anyone with strong coding skills who can learn on the go.
 Knowledge of basic HTML is helpful.